ming71/CV_PaperDaily/README.md

 * Natural Adversarial Examples
 * Recent Advances in Deep Learning for Object Detection
 * Matrix Nets: A New Deep Architecture for Object Detection
+* Needles in Haystacks: On Classifying Tiny Objects in Large Images
 <hr />